-So how do you check if your home is at risk?
+So how do you check if your home is at risk of flooding?
 And what steps can you take to protect both your house and your belongings?

 The easiest way to check whether your home is a potential flood risk is by using the flood maps on the Gov.uk website.
-You just need to enter your door number and postcode to get an up-to-date status.
+Simply enter your door number and postcode to get an up-to-date status.
 Or, if you’d like to know the flooding history for a property, contact the Environment Agency.

 What is Flood Re?

 Essentially Flood Re takes over the risk of offering cover against flood damage from the individual insurers.
-This has not only meant that homeowners in affected areas have more choice when it comes to arranging insurance, but that cover is also cheaper; according to Flood Re, four out of five householders who have previously made a claim on their home insurance due to a flood have seen their current cover drop in price by 50%.
+This has not only meant that homeowners in affected areas have more choice when it comes to arranging insurance, but that cover is also cheaper.

 In the event of a flood warning, the first priority is to ensure that you and your family are safe.
-If it is safe to do so ahead of time, there are some simple things you can do to minimise damage during a flood:
+If it is safe to do so ahead of time, there are also some simple things you can do to minimise flood damage to your home:

 - Move valuables upstairs or to a higher place– this can help to keep them away from floodwater if it enters your home.